slashadminsource/PSIBTrader/README.md

 # PSIBTrader

+This bot is for educational purposes only!
+This bot will loose all of your money if you try to get it working.
+I do not support this bot, its provided to the PowerShell coding community for educational purposes.
+Traing stocks is very risky, im not a trader or an accountant, im an IT guy who likes to mess around with coding projects from time to time.
+This code most definately contains bugs and errors and terrible code which will never be fixed or updated by me.
+Use at your own risk!

 I worked on this project because I wanted to see if I could develop a swing trading PowerShell Bot.

 This Bot has three components to it: